The Rich, Delicious and Distinctly American History of the Ice Cream Cocktail

 “The American cocktail revolution has matured, and I think many of us are considering new ways to employ the skills we’ve picked up along our journeys,” says Crouch, whose first attempt at combining the worlds of dairy and booze started a decade ago with a 22-proof Strawberry Angostura Ice Cream (it used bitters as the base spirit).

-In the last few months, the combination of booze and ice cream has also started to feel comforting.
+In the last year or so, the combination of booze and ice cream has also started to feel comforting.
 As Crouch notes: “With the pandemic, we’ve had a lot of time to consider matters from our home kitchens.
 Right now, we have every reason to say, ‘Yeah, this sucks, but ice cream makes everything better.’
 So taking home a half-pint of ice cream that also delivers some boozy pleasure might be just what you need for a little self-care.”

 At Prohibition Creamery in Austin, Texas, meanwhile, founder Laura Aidan utilizes her background in science and technology to create her dairy/boozy concoctions, which include boozy milkshakes, floats, ice cream cocktails and liquor pour-overs on ice cream, with bourbon and mezcal the most frequent spirited base.